 As mentioned before, America is still experiencing the Great Resignation — and studies show burnout was the number one cause of the phenomenon to begin with.
 A Limeade survey conducted in 2021 found that 40% of employees left their jobs because they were burned out and felt unappreciated as a result.

 There are many ways you can address burnout, including keeping team communication consistent, conducting employee surveys, and holding regular check-ins with each individual.
-You can also use a tool like Harvest to regularly keep track of work hours and stop burnout in its tracks before it becomes an issue.
+You can also use a timesheet software tool like Harvest to regularly keep track of work hours and stop burnout in its tracks before it becomes an issue.

 In the Harvest Team section, you’re able to visualize each employee’s capacity.
 When a teammate is working under or at capacity (the number of hours they’re available to work) you’ll see a lovely, calming blue in their hours-worked bar graph.
 And when a teammate has worked over their set capacity, you’ll see stop-sign red.
 That red tells you it’s time to reach out.